Insourcing vs Outsourcing cost analysis: What is more cost-effective?

 2. How does outsourcing influence a company’s internal workforce?

 Outsourcing can make a huge positive change for a company’s internal workforce.
-Mobilizing employees to these more strategic initiatives is facilitated by delegating routine non-core activities to external providers.
+Delegating routine non-core activities to external providers frees internal employees to focus on strategic initiatives.

 This shift reduces internal teams’ workload so they can spare some time and resources.
 This allows employees to focus on what matters most to the company: long-term goals and objectives.